SimoneW2/bookmark-manager/README.md

 4)Connect to the database
 \c bookmarks

-5)Create a table in the bookmarks database
+5)Create a table in the bookmarks database.
+With 2 columns called id and url.
 CREATE TABLE bookmarks(id SERIAL PRIMARY KEY, url VARCHAR(60));

-6)Insert
+6)Insert a record

 ```
 # Domain Model Diagram